 What To Do

 You might find that merchant services keeps calling, trying different tactics to get you to call them back, send statements, or switch processors.
 Don’t sign new contracts or send in paperwork without reading it carefully and confirming what it is with your current processor.
-At CardFellow, we’ve helped businesses that were tricked into switching processors without even knowing that’s what they had done.
+Some clients have come to CardFellow after switching processors without even realizing it.

 It’s best not to take these type of sales calls in the first place, but if you do, push for them to tell you their company name.
 Don’t assume that if they say “your processor” that they are actually your processor – make them tell you the processor name.
 You can also hang up and contact your processor directly to ensure who you’re speaking with is actually your processing company.

 If you receive a voicemail recording like the one we got at CardFellow, don’t call the company back.
 Instead, if you’re concerned, contact your processor directly.
-Tell them about the call and ask if it was placed by a representative from their company.
+Tell them about the call and ask if a company representative called.